filecoin-project/devgrants/rfp-proposals/rfp-proposal-telegraf-tick-lotus-monitoring.md

 ## Relevant Experience

-Former founder and CEO of (Tenderly)[https://tenderly.dev/] a smart contracts development platform where I spent two years developing Ethereum infrastructure that is today helping thousands of Solidity development build smart contracts more effectively with features like monitoring, alerting, gas profiling, contract analytics and debugging.
-I also competed and won several Ethereum Hackathons like (ETHBerlin 2018)[https://devpost.com/software/smart-alert-s5p1zw] and (ETHParis)[https://devpost.com/software/zippo].
+Former founder and CEO of [Tenderly](https://tenderly.dev/) a smart contracts development platform where I spent two years developing Ethereum infrastructure that is today helping thousands of Solidity development build smart contracts more effectively with features like monitoring, alerting, gas profiling, contract analytics and debugging.
+I also competed and won several Ethereum Hackathons like [ETHBerlin 2018](https://devpost.com/software/smart-alert-s5p1zw) and [ETHParis](https://devpost.com/software/zippo).